1tomany/rich-bundle/README.md

 ```

 ### Create the module structure
 Next, you'll need to create the directory structure for your first module.
 There is no strict definition on what a module is, other than a set of features that are loosely related to the same domain.

-To get started, it's easiest to think of a module as being related to each of your "primary" entities.
+It's easiest to think of a module as being related to each of your "primary" entities where a "primary" entity is one that can (mostly) exist without a parent entity.
+For example, `Invoice` would be a "primary" entity, but `InvoiceLine` would not be because an `InvoiceLine` can't exist without a parent `Invoice`.

 I recommend the following directory structure for each module: